 This information will teach you about the placement and care of your central venous catheter (CVC).

-A CVC is placed in a large vein above your collarbone (see Figure 1).
 There are many different types of catheters (thin, flexible tubes) and your doctor will decide which kind is best for you.

 A CVC can be used to take blood samples, as well as give: